Take the chapter quiz before and after you read this chapter.

 5. How can a newborn infant be protected against infection if the mother has tuberculosis ?

-The infant should be started on prophylactic anti-TB treatment (usually INH alone or INH plus rifampicin) as soon as possible after delivery.
+The infant should be started on prophylactic anti-TB treatment (usually INH alone) as soon as possible after delivery.
 Immunisation with BCG should be delayed until the treatment is completed.

 6. Should a mother with tuberculosis be allowed to breastfeed her infant?